GR20 South

 Start and finish point: Bavella to Vizzavona.
 Fly into / out of Figari

-Departure dates: Sundays from 5th May to 15th September
+Departure dates: Sundays from May to September

-This walk is very challenging, You need to be sure footed and have appropriate scrambling experience - you need to know how to place your feet on rocky ground.
+This walk is very challenging.
+You need to be sure-footed and have appropriate scrambling experience - you need to know how to place your feet on rocky ground.

 Getting Prepared